 - Stargate SG-1 seems to regard holograms as being pretty high up the technological tree, as full on holograms are the exclusive province of the Ancients and Asgard.
 Late on Anubis steals the plans, along with some other Asgard goodies.
 To what use does he put this technology?
 As an interstellar telephone with which to taunt his enemies, of course!

-- Actual holograms (as in, not volumetric displays) show up a handful of times in Babylon 5 as part of a Minbari fleet commander's standard equipment.
+- Actual holograms (as in, not volumetric displays) show up a handful of times as part of a Minbari fleet commander's standard equipment.
 Basically the displays fold down around the command staff and then the (flat) screens display fully 3D images of the battle around them.

 - The technomages play the trope straight, creating volumetric displays with no visible emitters, possibly crossing the line into Hard Light.